theheking/intro-to-command-line-hpc/practical_overview/7_Writing_Scripts_workingwithdata.md

 >

-Wolfpack - How to start an interative job
+Wolfpack - How to start an interactive job
 -----------------------------------------
-For a more in depth understanding of the Wolfpack please navigate through the intranet for more helpful infomation.
-Different clusters use use different tools to manage resources and schedule jobs.
+For a more in depth understanding of the Wolfpack please navigate through the intranet for more helpful information.
+Different clusters use different tools to manage resources and schedule jobs.
 Wolfpack uses Sun Grid Engine (SGE) to control access to compute nodes.
 The implementation of SGE is custom so Googling may or may not provide useful answers.
-If you run the command below for infomation specific to Wolfpack-specific SGEL
+If you run the command below for information specific to Wolfpack-specific SGEL

     man qsub

-We will not be going into a deep dive of high performance computers.
-In essence, compute nodes are just high performance computers.
-Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory) and you can request whatever your analysis requires
+We will not be going into a deep dive of high-performance computers.
+In essence, compute nodes are just high-performance computers.
+Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory) and you can request whatever your analysis requires.

 The head node is not particularly powerful, and is shared by all logged-in users.
 Never run computational intense jobs there!!